A Legal Guide for Understanding Coercive Control in NSW » Morrisons

 A Legal Guide for Understanding Coercive Control in NSW

-This guide will explain how coercive control is now a criminal offence in NSW, what the law says, and what victims – or those concerned – need to know.
+This guide will explain how coercive control is now a criminal offence in NSW, what the law says, and what those involved – or concerned – need to know.

-It is also for anyone seeking to understand their rights under NSW’s new coercive control laws, people who may be experiencing controlling or abusive behaviours and concerned friends or family.
+It is also for anyone seeking to understand the legal framework around NSW’s new coercive control laws, including those who may have been charged, people concerned about their own behaviour, and those affected by controlling or abusive conduct.

 We will explore the following: